polly-mollyD/Solar-system/README.md

-# Solar-system

-780.214 – Introduction to Computer Graphics Summer Term, 2022
+780.214 – Introduction to Computer Graphics Summer Term, 2022 <br />
-Project Write Up
+Project Write Up <br />

-SOLAR SYSTEM IMPLEMENTATION
+# SOLAR SYSTEM IMPLEMENTATION IN BLENDER

-IN BLENDER
-Palina Dubatouka, 12116714
+Palina Dubatouka, 12116714 <br />
- Introduction
+## Introduction
 The illustration of the Solar System in Blender implementation will be presented and discussed in the given project report.
 The general idea is to develop a model that can take the approximate positions, masses and velocities of some